Learn to Manage Irrigation Systems for All Sorts of Horticulture Needs

 - Learn water management, to grow better plants

-- A unique course, with practical application across all types of horticulture, developed and taught by highly trained & experienced professional horticulturists
+- A unique course, with practical application across all types of horticulture, developed and taught by highly trained and experienced professional horticulturists

 Duration: 100 hours